lmrtfy/lmrtfy/docs/user_guide/installation.md

 This way you will always have the most recent release of `lmrtfy`.

 # Install from Source
-You can also install from git which is the best way to use the nightly features.
+You can also install [lmrtfy](https://github.com/lmrtfy/lmrtfy) from source which is the best way to use the nightly features.
+Be aware that this might not always work.
+Issues are to be expected.

 Clone the git repository and install manually:
 ```shell